 Thanks to Spring Airlines, I visited China for the very first time and the city of Shanghai 上海 really surprised me, and I enjoyed myself thoroughly even thought I was only there for 3 days and it was rather wet most of the time.
 If you are flying up to Shanghai and only have the weekend to spare, here’s my guide on what you can do in Shanghai in just 48 hours.

-Start your getaway in Shanghai with a stroll through People’s Park.
+Start your getaway in Shanghai with a morning stroll through People’s Park.
 I took the subway to People’s Square station on Line 1/2 which brings you right outside one of the park’s many entrances.
 As I entered People’s Park, I noticed a lot of booths and paper sheets lining the walkways and paths, as well as a general crowd milling around like it was a weekend market; but this is no ordinary weekend market, but the Shanghai Marriage Market – It’s been around since 2004 as a place where Chinese people come together to find a perfect match, whether they are parents concerned about their offspring, or seasoned matchmakers with impressive resumes and clientele.

 There are hundreds, or possibly thousands of these bulletins in the park, and they consist of basic information about each individual person, from their age, job, personality and even stuff like whether they own a house.
 It’s usually text only – few of these bulletins have pictures (for good reason perhaps?) and while you think they mostly cover young folk, a number of them actually feature more mature folk as well!

 Sit around and listen to the conversations if you understand Mandarin, or talk to the folk to find out more if you have the time – I overheard one lady excitedly setting up a meeting for her kid, I wish I could have found out a little bit more.